reactor81/verblingFlux3/README.md

 ### Background

-I have a YouTube Video Demo here: https://youtu.be/MTtejvf_1Gs
+I have a YouTube Video Demo here: https://youtu.be/MTtejvf_1Gs  .
+But it's quite easy to run if you'd like to give it a shot with a few friends ^^

 [![Alt text for your video](http://img.youtube.com/vi/Vp3I6Wj_7YY/0.jpg)](https://www.youtube.com/watch?v=Vp3I6Wj_7YY)